How Rising Costs Are Affecting Small Businesses in 2026 (And What to Do)

 Strategy 5: Automate Repetitive Work

 Every hour you or your team spends on manual, repetitive tasks is an hour that could go toward revenue-generating work.
-In 2026, automation tools are more accessible and affordable than ever.
+Tools like Zapier, QuickBooks auto-invoicing, and Calendly can handle routine workflows for $20–50/month, a fraction of what that time costs in labor.

 Adapt, Don't Just Absorb

 The worst response to rising costs is to absorb them silently and hope things improve.
-They won't — at least not to pre-2022 levels.
-The businesses that thrive in this environment are the ones that adjust their pricing, tighten their operations, and diversify their revenue.
+Prices are not going back to pre-2022 levels.
+What you can control is how you respond: adjust pricing, tighten operations, and build new revenue streams before your margins disappear.

-Want to see how cost increases are affecting your margins?
-Run the numbers with our free Pricing Strategy Calculator and Break-Even Calculator to find the price points that keep your business healthy.
+See where you stand right now.
+Our free Pricing Strategy Calculator and Break-Even Calculator can help you find the price points that keep your business healthy.